Turfjs/turf/packages/turf-nearest-point-on-line/README.md

 *   segmentDistance - distance from the start of the relevant segment
 *   pointDistance - distance between found point is from input reference point.
 Previously `dist`

-multiFeatureIndex, location, and dist continue to work as previously until at least the next major release.
+multiFeatureIndex, index, location, and dist continue to work as previously until at least the next major release.

 ### Parameters